save-water-sprinkle/smartsprinkler/README.md

 # smartsprinkler
-A smart sprinkler which can wait before sprinkling water, rain history and weather forecast.
+A smart sprinkler which can wait before sprinkling water, based rain history and weather forecast.